 Overall Purpose Name: Criminal Investigation or DNS Abuse Mitigation

-Definition: The broad category of criminal investigation or DNS abuse mitigation covers all use of an RDS to support criminal and other investigations, abuse prevention, security incident response, and other activities to protect people, systems, and networks from detrimental activities.
+Definition: The broad category of criminal investigation or DNS abuse mitigation covers all use of an RDS to support criminal investigations, abuse prevention, and security incident response to protect people, systems, and networks from detrimental activities.
 These activities range from criminal activities like extortion, phishing, and provision of child abuse materials to abusive activities including denial-of-service attacks, spam, and harassment.

-Users: The primary actors in these scenarios include law enforcement, cybersecurity professionals, IT administrators, and automated protection systems.
+Users: The primary actors in these scenarios include authorised law enforcement personnel, accredited cybersecurity professionals, and automated protection systems.

-Tasks: Using information from the RDS, these actors will, depending upon the circumstances: contact domain owners and/or the entities that provide services for an affected domain to mitigate problems, gather evidence, or notify them of compromises; expand investigations and associations to fully understand the scope of an abuse issue; identify Internet infrastructure involved with detrimental activities, inform protection systems to take protective actions; and request suspension of domain names.
+Tasks: Using information from the RDS, these actors will, depending upon the circumstances: contact domain owners and/or the entities that provide services for an affected domain to mitigate problems, gather evidence, or notify them of compromises; expand investigations and associations to fully understand the scope of an abuse issue; identify Internet infrastructure involved with detrimental activities, inform protection systems to take protective actions; and if appropriate and justified, request suspension of domain names.

 Data Elements used generally for criminal investigation or DNS Abuse Mitigation